iamtalhaasghar/my-chatbot-stub/README.md

 # How to use

-`pip install -r requirements.txt`
+1. `pip install -r requirements.txt`
-`python -m spacy download en_core_web_sm`
+2. `python -m spacy download en_core_web_sm`
-`python bot.py`

-Make sure you actually have the right spacy model installed.
-For example, install en_core_web_sm with the python -m spacy download en_core_web_sm command in the terminal.
+3. Make sure you actually have the right spacy model installed.
+For example, install en_core_web_sm with the `python -m spacy download en_core_web_sm` command in the terminal.

 Next, fix this error: